October 11, 2018 by liebestropfchen

 Probably the most interesting phenomenon is the proclivity of President Trump’s supporters to abandon historically conservative principles in favor of unwavering support for his unique behavior.
 Likewise, many conservatives have a difficult time reckoning feminist support for former President Bill Clinton, who had multiple credible accusations of sexual harassment going back to his time as Governor of Arkansas.

 Both sides have accused each other of hypocrisy, claiming the blind support for someone so blatantly against guiding political party principles is beyond comprehension.
-I have seen thousands of comments from friends, family, and strangers clamoring for the day when their opponents will “wake up” and stop defending such horrible behavior.
+I have encountered thousands of comments from friends, family, and strangers clamoring for the day when their opponents will “wake up” and stop defending such horrible behavior.

 But what if supporting someone who is at odds with one’s personal morals isn’t as simple as hypocrisy?
 Is there an explanation for why the voters who disparage big government would support a president who aggrandizes supremacy over the judicial and legislative branches?
 Could something else explain why liberals could forego all deeply held beliefs about women’s rights and the #metoo movement in favor of a president taking advantage of his power dynamics with an intern?

 Yes.
 A deeper philosophical understanding can explain the choices we make, and can also provide a bridge to heal our damaging lack of political discourse.